Fibromyalgia: Drugs that make your symptoms worse

 If you look at the diuretics like Aldactone, Spirolactone, Lasix and Bumex, they deplete several key nutrients including B1 thiamine.
 B1 assists with mental clarity and high doses of B1 in your system helps with low moods.
 If B1 levels start to dwindle, it can cause not only fatigue and mental clarity issues but also anxiety and depression.

 These medications can deplete potassium and magnesium.
 Magnesium is your stress coping chemical.
 It helps with 300 different bodily processes.
 When magnesium is depleted, you have problems with mitral valve prolapse, high blood pressure, diffuse achy muscle pain, muscle spasms, restless legs syndrome, constipation and so on..
 They also can deplete zinc and Vitamin B6, Vitamin C and folic acid.
 Vitamin B6 and folic acid are two vitamins needed to help combat mood disorders.
-The body needs both of them to help convert certain vitamins and minerals into the happy hormone.
+The body needs both of them to help convert certain vitamins and minerals into the happy hormones just like testosterone boosters, see how at the link.
 If you’re deficient in them, you’re going to run the risk of having problems with mood disorders.